-Pricing intelligence is the collection of data from competitors’ websites such as prices of the products, offers, and discounts provided.
+Pricing intelligence collects data from competitors’ websites, such as prices of the products, offers, and discounts provided.
 It makes it possible to set more competitive prices.

 2) Customer Service

 Customer satisfaction determines a business’s success.
 By collecting data from review websites and social media, a business owner can identify the customers’ pain points.

 You can carry out a successful marketing campaign by collecting data on what customers respond to and following the current trends in advertising.

 Extensive market research on customers’ needs and tastes can shed light on the best features to incorporate in your product creation.
 This way, you can have customer-responsive products.